piotrwitek/ts-mocha/README.md

 # TS-Mocha
-> Mocha thin wrapper that allows running TypeScript tests using TypeScript runtime (ts-node) to get rid of compilation complexity.
+> Mocha thin wrapper that allows running TypeScript tests with TypeScript runtime (ts-node) to get rid of compilation complexity.
 > All Mocha features are available without any limitation.

 ### Why?